LAF Honor Scholarship in Memory of Joe Lalli, FASLA

 Deadline: February 1

-Eligible applicants are landscape architecture students currently enrolled in a LAAB- or CSLA-accredited Master’s degree program (post-baccalaureate or non-baccalaureate) at a university in the U.S. or Canada.
-Students must have a minimum grade point average of 2.5 (A or B).
+Eligible applicants are landscape architecture students currently enrolled in an LAAB- or LAAC-accredited master’s degree program (post-baccalaureate or non-baccalaureate) at a university in the U.S. or Canada.
+Students must have a minimum grade point average of 2.5 (on a 4-point scale.)
 Applicants should show commitment to some of the areas that Joe Lalli dedicated himself to, including drawing, artistic pursuits, the importance of travel, and giving back in service to one’s community and profession.

 Candidates will be evaluated based on their demonstrated design ability, leadership, character/integrity, and service to others and to the landscape architecture profession.
 Financial need will also be considered.